Article updated on:

 Join our newsletter to learn more about stem cell therapy and the science behind it.

-Exosome therapy utilizes exosomes, small membrane-bound vesicles, for cellular communication and healing in regenerative medicine.
+Exosome therapy leverages small membrane-bound vesicles for cellular communication and healing in regenerative medicine.

-This article explores the functions of exosomes, their integration in stem cell therapy, and their potential in treating various medical conditions.
+This article examines the functions of exosomes, their integration into stem cell therapy, and their potential for treating various medical conditions.

 {{protocol1="/styling"}}